 Accounting Foundation Courses (9 credits required)

-If approved by the MSA admissions officer, may be replaced with open electives (AC 700-level or higher, OR non AC courses at the 600-level or higher) for students with an accounting background.
+If approved by the Masters of Accounting admissions officer, may be replaced with open electives (AC 700-level or higher, OR non AC courses at the 600-level or higher) for students with an accounting background.

 AC611 Financial Accounting Problems I